 Please do not use these for daily use while you visit other sites.
 It is for museum patrons only.

-Note: that these museums are not open late so your items will need to be picked up usually by 5 pm, 7 pm on late night openings.
+Note: these museums are not open late so your items will need to be picked up usually by 5 pm.

 If you're arriving in DC by plane, check out how to get to the city from:

 Union Station is the main (and really only) train station in Washington, DC.

 Unfortunately, it does not have any luggage storage facilities.
 However, you may find some luck with Amtrak.

 Ticketed Amtrak passengers can use the temporary bag storage for up to 24 hours at the rate of $10 per item.

 If you are not traveling on Amtrak, you can still use this option for $20 per item.